sinkingsugar/nimtorch/README.md

 1. clone this repo
 2. `cd nimtorch`
 3. `nimble develop`

+*finally*

-4. set $ATEN environment variable to point at ATens folder (see instructions under)
+1. set $ATEN environment variable to point at ATens folder (see instructions under)
-5. (optional) run self test `nim cpp -r torch.nim`
+2. (optional) run self test `nim cpp -r torch.nim`

 ## ATen's build instructions

-Windows was tested and works, instructions should be similar to linux.
+*Windows was tested and works, instructions should be similar to linux.*

-**Linux only**
+**Linux**

 ### Easy way

-*Build ATen libraries, in this example for cuda8/ubuntu16.04 kind of system (will work on other distros as well)*
+*Build ATen libraries, in this example for a native linux system (will work on other distros as well, as long as core libs are up-to-date)*

 1. Make sure you have a system with docker installed
 2. `cd docker && cd docker-aten-native`